st143575/steppenwolf.github.io/source/_posts/RADDeepfake.md

 # How does the RAD framework differ from pipeline and end-to-end frameworks?
 {% asset_img figure_1.png %}

-# How does the RAD method differ from Retrieval-Aumented Generation (RAG)?
+# How does the RAD method differ from Retrieval-Augmented Generation (RAG)?
 {% asset_img figure_3.png %}
 {% asset_img figure_4.png %}